adbar/htmldate/README.rst

     >>> find_date(mytree)
     '2016-07-12'

-The output format of the dates found can be set in a format known to Python's ``datetime`` module, the default being ``%Y-%m-%d``:
+Change the output to a format known to Python's ``datetime`` module, the default being ``%Y-%m-%d``:

 .. code-block:: python

     >>> find_date('https://www.gnu.org/licenses/gpl-3.0.en.html', outputformat='%d %B %Y')
     '18 November 2016' # may have changed since

-Although the time delta between the original publication and the *last modified* statement is usually a matter of hours or days at most, it can be useful in some contexts to prioritize the **original publication date** during extraction:
+Although the time delta between original publication and "last modified" info is usually a matter of hours or days, it can be useful to prioritize the **original publication date**:

 .. code-block:: python